dpzhang/Project_ALDA/README.md

 * PhantomJS (v2.1.1)

 ## How to install all required packages on **Ubuntu** (super eazy):
-* 1. Fire up a terminal, and go to the directory you want to store AldaCourse.
+* 1.Fire up a terminal, and go to the directory you want to store AldaCourse.

-* 2. In the directory of your choice, run this command to clone the git
+* 2.In the directory of your choice, run this command to clone the git
  epository: <br />
 <code>git clone https://github.com/dpzhang/Project_ALDA.git</code>

-* 3. After cloning the git repo, you will find a new local sub-directory called **Project_ALDA**.
+* 3.After cloning the git repo, you will find a new local sub-directory called **Project_ALDA**.

-* 4. In the home directory of **Project_ALDA**, type in <code>sh alda_install.sh</code>.
+* 4.In the home directory of **Project_ALDA**, type in <code>sh alda_install.sh</code>.
     + After typing in this line of code, you might be asked to input the password of your machine.
     + After inputting your password, it would start to install all required